osklunds/HTTPImageServer/README.md

 ## Starting the server

 `HTTPImageServer` is written in Haskell and this project is based on cabal.
-It has been tested on Mac and Linux.
+It has been tested on Linux.
 You need to [install the GHC toolchain](https://www.haskell.org/ghcup/) first if you haven't already.

 Type `cabal repl` for a ghci-shell.